 How to apply for financial aid

-Your key to receiving financial aid to help pay your college costs is filling out the Free Application for Federal Student Aid, or FAFSA form.
-Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the form.
+Your key to receiving financial aid to help you pay your college costs is to fill out the Free Application for Federal Student Aid, or FAFSA form.
+Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the FAFSA form.